| History

 Windows Starting Point: Windows parking

-to 60 minutes A gentle climb up a gravel loop trail leads to three
+A gentle climb up a gravel loop trail leads to three

 massive arches (North and South Windows and Turret Arch).
 An alternate